1,000+ Opportunities

 TDMHSAS is continuing to partner with the Tennessee Association of Alcohol Drug and other Addiction Services (TAADAS) and the Tennessee Association of Mental Health Organizations (TAMHO) to administer the scholarship and ensure graduates meet their commitment for public service.

-Based on current listing details, eligibility includes: Students pursuing master's degrees in behavioral health fields, with a work commitment in Tennessee.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Students pursuing master's degrees in behavioral health fields, with a work commitment in Tennessee.
+Confirm the full requirements in the official notice before applying.